The future of ageing

 Senior Communications Manager

-Sarah leads our communications to raise awareness and promote discussion of our work amongst a range of audiences.
+Sarah leads our communications activities across all workstreams, aiming to build our public profile and raise awareness of our work and our impact amongst our key audiences.

 EXECUTIVE TEAM PROFILES NO BACKGROUND 2